Michiel Borstlap: Career

 In 2017 the album Velvet was released, an album played on his first upright piano.

 Museum de Fundatie in Zwolle The Netherlands acquired his sound-sculpture 'Audire et Videre I', which is now in the permanent collection of the Museum, and can be heard in the atrium of the building.

-In 2019 an extended duo-tour with harpist Lavinia Meijer has been announced, as well as solo-concerts in The Netherlands, Belgium, Baltic States, Russia, South Africa and China.

-Throughout the years Michiel has been ambassador for Swiss watchmaker IWC and German grand-piano maker Steinway & Sons.

 Michiel Borstlap performed in 92 countries, on all the continents, he lives in The Netherlands and is father of Blue.